mlalbuquerque/SZES/README.md

 ### Contributions

 You can increase the number of questions in the `controllers/questions.php` file.
-Or put new questions files at the `simulations` folder.
-This files must have the format:

-    questions-<github user>-YYYYMMDD.php
+OR - and this is better - you can create new entire simulation exams!

+To create new simulation exams, create a new folder in `simulations` folder with this format:

+    <github user>-YYYY-MM-DD

+Inside this folder, put a PHP file named `questions.php` that contains the questions (see [questions details](#Questions)) and a folder named `codes` with the questions example codes.

 See the example in the package!

-Then just change a file in the `simulations` folder for the file `controller/questions.php`.
+So, if you want to make another simulation, just change the file `controller/questions.php` for another one in the `simulations` folder (with the respectives example codes).
-Remember to put your name as the new simulation developer.
+Remember to put your name in the questions file as the new simulation developer.

 ### Simple Doc